remotesensinginfo/rsgislib/doc/python/source/about.rst

 **Do you offer training on RSGISLib?**

 RSGISLib is taught as part of the Masters course at Aberystwyth University.
-The notes for the Python course, which include a chapter using RSGISLib for object based classification is available `Here <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
+The notes for the Python course, which include a chapter using RSGISLib for object based classification are available `here <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
 We have recently given a training course at the 20th JAXA Kyoto & Carbon initiative meeting (notes available shortly).
 If you are interested in training sessions, please contact us.

 **How do I go about getting functionality added to RSGISLib?**